PengWin553/PengWin553/README.md

 - 👋 Hi, I’m @PengWin553.
 You can call me Kobayashi.
-- 👀 I’m interested in writing, reading, coding, and music.
-These hobbies keep me sane.
+- 👀 I’m interested in writing, reading, coding, and music (mainly playing guitar, singing, and occasionally writing songs with some knowledge of music theory).
 - 💞️ I’m looking to collaborate on any projects, especially websites.
 You can also jam with me and make music together, we might make a good song, too! 🎸
 - ⚡ Fun fact: I'm a cat.
 - 📚 I'm currently learning C# Web API, ReactJs, and Responsive CSS.